dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 (2) Activate the SDK:

-Copy the highlighted meta-data elements into your **AndroidManifest.xml** file for activation.
+Copy both the 'uses-permission' lines of code and the highlighted meta-data element into your **AndroidManifest.xml** file for activation, as shown below.

 ![appKeyMetaData](https://github.com/dji-sdk/Mobile-SDK-Tutorial/raw/master/Android-FPVDemo/en/images/1_appKeyMetaData.png)